Stepper Motors, Drivers and Controllers

 Types of Operation Systems

-Each stepper motor and driver package combines a stepper motor selected from various types, with a dedicated driver.
+Each stepper motor and driver combines a stepper motor selected from various types, with a dedicated driver.
 Drivers that operate in the pulse input mode and built-in controller mode are available.
 You can select a desired combination according to the required operation system.

-Pulse Input Package
+Pulse Input Driver

 The motor can be controlled using a pulse generator provided by the user.
 Operation data is input to the pulse generator beforehand.
 The user then selects the operation data on the host programmable controller, then inputs the operation command.

-Built-in Controller Package
+Built-in Controller Driver

 The built-in pulse generation function allows the motor to be driven via a directly connected personal computer or programmable controller.
 Since no separate pulse generator is required, drivers of this type save space and simplify wiring.